Colorado Youth Diversity Conference

 Workshops

 The 40+ workshops offered at the Conference each year are chosen by the YCD Colorado Board, so that the topics are constantly reflecting the needs, interests, and challenges facing Colorado teens.
+Use the link below to review the workshops available for the 2026 event.

 Travel and Lodging

-For groups coming from further away, YCD will negotiate a hotel room block with the Hilton Garden Inn Denver Tech Center, located just a few blocks from the venue.
-Check back here for more information at a later date, or contact us with questions.
+In general, school groups within a 3-hour drive of the Denver Metro area can attend the event without requiring overnight stays.
+For groups coming from further away, YCD has negotiated a hotel room block with the Hilton Garden Inn Denver Tech Center, located just a few blocks from the venue.
+Click the button below for more info and reservations.

 Registration